Trauma-informed self defence

 Become an instructor

-Ready to bring the life-changing benefits of Empowerment Self Defence to your community?
+Bring the life-changing benefits of Empowerment Self Defence to your community.
 Get certified as an instructor.

 Partner with us